 By nurturing your baby’s NREM sleep, you help them remember more of what they learn and lay the foundation for continued mental development in the months and years ahead.

 - Quicker Locomotor Problem Solving, such as solving how to crawl through a tunnel.

 - Flexible Cognition: Such as recognizing two identical but different-colored puppets.

-More Sleep: Since your baby falls asleep faster and stays asleep longer – and because sleep coached babies wake less at night – you also benefit from more sleep – and what parents can say no to that.
+You Enjoy More Sleep: Since your baby falls asleep faster and stays asleep longer – and because sleep coached babies wake less at night – you also benefit from more sleep – and what parents can say no to that?

-Be a Better Parent: Since sleep coaching helps you be more rested and happier, you’ll also be a more patient, attentive, and enthusiastic parent for your little one.
+You’re More Attentive, Too: Since sleep training helps you be more rested and happier, you’ll also be a more patient, attentive, and enthusiastic parent for your little one.
 Everybody wins!

-When you’re ready to start your sleep coaching journey, download The Smart Sleep Coach by Pampers™.
-It features a proprietary algorithm that will automatically adjust your baby’s schedule every time you track a sleep and offers personalized sleep coaching approaches designed uniquely for your baby.
+When you’re ready to start your sleep training journey, download The Smart Sleep Coach by Pampers™.
+It features a proprietary algorithm that will automatically adjust your baby’s schedule every time you track a sleep and offers personalized sleep training approaches designed uniquely for your baby.

 “Sleep patterns and obesity in childhood,” Current Opinion in Endocrinology, Diabetes and Obesity .